kuma35/thinking-forth-jp/sphinx/preface2004.rst

 Albert van der Horst:

-Transcribed/did initial typesetting for
+Transcribed/did initial typesetting for Chapter Five

 Steve Fisher:

-Ran the OCR for and
+Ran the OCR for Chapter Seven and Chapter Eight

 To all of the above, I am deeply indebted and honored.